kyungjae-lee/kyungjae-lee.github.io/_posts/data-structures/2021-02-01-singly-linked-lists.md

 #### 2. Removing from somewhere other than the head

 Set the 'next' pointer of the element preceding the one being removed to point to the element after the element being removed.
+(Remember to update the tail to point to the new tail when removing an element at the tail of the list, or to NULL if removing an element has caused the list to become empty.)

 ![List Removal Elsewhere]({{site.baseurl}}/img/data-structures/list_removal_elsewhere.jpg){:.inline-img-w700}